CCH-88/ProductRecommender/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Project Recommender

-A simple program that recommends movies basead on previous seen movies.
+A simple program that recommends movies based on previous seen movies.

 <!-- LICENSE -->
 ## License